apache/cordova-plugin-inappbrowser/README.md

     delete window.open // Reverts the call back to its prototype's default

+You can also get the original (native-code) function back with:

+    window.open = cordova.require('cordova/modulemapper').getOriginalSymbol(window, 'window.open');

 Although `window.open` is in the global scope, InAppBrowser is not available until after the `deviceready` event.

     document.addEventListener("deviceready", onDeviceReady, false);